-I hope you find it useful and have a great weekend.
+I hope you like it and have a great weekend.

 Have a great weekend.

-I hope you like the image and have a great weekend.
+I do hope you like this one and have a great weekend.